-If a SOGAV valve is suspected of having a problem, one of four tests will most likely isolate the problem.
+If you suspect a problem with the SOGAV valve, one of the following four tests will most likely isolate the problem.
 If the SOGAV valve passes the four tests, the problem is probably not with the SOGAV valve, and disassembly should not be required.
 The following tests assume that the valve has been removed from the engine.
 The tests should be done in the order listed.